 - Annual checkups

 - Anal gland expressions

-Hours: As of now, we are committed to keeping our regular hours (12pm to 10pm, every day) at both Bond Vet clinics (Cobble Hill and Upper East Side).
+As of now, we are committed to keeping our regular hours (12pm to 10pm, every day) at all three Bond Vet clinics (Upper West Side, Upper East Side, and Cobble Hill).
 You can book your appointment online or stop by for a visit.